The first thing to do is to connect Holistics to your SQL database (usually data warehouse).

 Creating DB User

 It's a standard security practice that you should create a separate, usually read-only database user for 3rd-party services After you have set up this dedicated user, you can connect it to Holistics.

 There are 2 methods to connect SQL database to Holistics:

 - Direct Connection: this is the easiest method as it simply requires you to whitelist Holistics IPs.

-- Reverse SSH Tunnel: If your database is behind a firewall/closed network you don't want to modify any firewall rules, you can consider setting up a reverse SSH tunnel.
+- Reverse SSH Tunnel: If your database is behind a firewall/closed network/VPN you don't want to modify any firewall rules, you can consider setting up a reverse SSH tunnel.

 Holistics currently support the following SQL databases:

 - Amazon Redshift